olek-p/Asus-Download-Master-Helper/README.md

 #Description
-This simple tool connects to an ASUS router running the Download Master app.
+This simple PHP tool connects to an ASUS router running the Download Master app.
 The features so far:
 * add a new torrent by link (magnet links accepted) (get.php)
 * check the list of current downloads and remove the finished ones, plus send a notification email (checkDone.php)
 * check for new episodes of TV shows (using showrss.info) and add them to the download list (checkNew.php)
 * get different levels of debug info by using parameters to checkNew.php and checkDone.php: none (default), info (use the "-d" param) and verbose ("-v")

 #Requirements
+Well, you need an ASUS router with the Download Master installed.

-You need to have a machine with an access to your ASUS router.
+You also need to have a machine with an access to your ASUS router.
 The machine has to have PHP 5 installed along with SimpleXML.
 In order to check for new episodes of the shows it needs to have access to the Internet (duh).

 #Installation
 In order to make the whole thing work, edit the Config.php file filling in your: